holycrap872/ucls-ms-intro-to-cs/CourseMaterials/02_scratch/02_maze/lesson_plan.md

 - Reflection:
     - What did we talk about last lesson?
     - What is a loop?
-        - How are loops useful?
+        - Why are loops useful?
         - Do a shape together
-            - Circle
+            - Triangle with triangles at the edges
 - What is a conditional?
     - Act out if/else
         - `if light is on, stand up, else, sit down`